 We note that, unlike $\cli_T$, the set $\clj_T$ has the potential to be empty.
 Therefore, part of the above result also guarantees that the set $\clj_T$ remains nonempty.
-In the final section of this paper, we illustrate some of our results through concrete examples as above.
+The final section of this paper presents some examples illustrating some of our results.